jightya/Single-file-backup/README.md

  - To resume if paused, press CTRL+PAGEUP

 # Settings
-Please read the settings, abd set them accordingly.
+Please read the settings, and set them accordingly.

 # run from source